OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 Once the vCenter cluster is monitored successfully ON will show as the host status.
 If ERROR is shown please check connectivity and have a look to the /var/log/one/oned.log file in order to find out the possible cause.

-The following variables are added to the OpenNebula hosts representing ESX clusters:
+The following variables are added to OpenNebula hosts representing ESX clusters:

 +---------------------+------------------------------------+
 |    Operation        |                Note                |